 Corrupt .htaccess File

-A corrupt .htaccess file is a common culprit.
+file is a common culprit.
 To determine fault, connect to your FTP server and navigate to the root directory.
-You will know you’re in the correct directory if you see folders such as wp-content and wp-admin.
+You will know you’re in the correct directory if you see folders such as wp-content

 Increase the PHP Memory Limit